angelettilab/scMouseBcellFlu/README.md

 # scMouseBcellFlu

-This is the repository associated with the publication _Single cell RNA and BCR sequencing after respiratory virus infection reveals sustained germinal center output of high affinity memory B cells_.
+This is the repository associated with the publication _Single cell BCR and RNA analysis after respiratory virus infection reveals spatiotemporal dynamics of antigen specific B cell response._.

 This repository contains the code and supporting files necessary to reproduce the analyses reported in the publication.